AndyBlightLeeds/micro-ros-esp32-test/README.md

 After spending a day or so of pure frustration, I eventually found the problem.
 The test code can be found on the branch `multi-subscribers-test`.

+When I was debugging the problem, the function `rclc_subscription_init_default()` failed with the value 1.
+To debug the problem further, I added a unique `printf` to every branch inside this function in the file `firmware/mcu_ws/uros/rcl/rcl/src/rcl/subscription.c`.
+To cause `subscription.c to` be rebuilt, I used the commands in the previous section.
+This was also how I found out that changes to the `app-colcon.meta` file was being ignored by the normal build command.
+With the aid of the `printf`s, I was able to find out that the call to `rmw_create_subscription`  was failing.
+Adding yet more debug showed that it `failed to allocate memory` when `app-colcon.meta` and the app was changed to add another subscriber.

 Changing the file `app-colcon.meta` and building using `ros2 run micro_ros_setup build_firmware.sh` does not cause any limits previously defined to be updated.
 Only a full rebuild updates the limits.
 By limits, I mean this for services `"-DRMW_UXRCE_MAX_SUBSCRIPTIONS=1",`.
 When you change any values in the `app-colcon.meta` file, you need to rebuild as follows:

 ```c